At the hospital

 - If your son spends time in the NICU make sure a sign goes in his NICU bed and the ankle bracelet stays on his ankle.
 Find out what times the nurses change shifts (ex. every 12 hours.)
 Call and talk to your son's nurse at the beginning of each shift to make sure they understand he is not to be circumcised or have his foreskin retracted.
 You may need to explain what retraction is.
 Visit the Basic Intact Care page to print simple, poster style instructions and a more thorough brochure.

 - Visit our Catheters & Urine Samples page to educate yourself on catheter insertion for intact boys (hint: foreskin should not be retracted.)

 Hospital Bag Packing List

 There are a lot of preparations to make prior to the birth of your baby.
 While we can't decide for you which nursery color or diaper brand to choose, we can help make packing your hospital or birthing center bag a bit easier with Your Whole Baby's Hospital Bag Packing List.
-From your birth plan to your baby’s keepsake book, we have included the most popular items as suggested by the more than 9,000 members of Your Whole Baby: A Community for Learning.
+From your birth plan to your baby’s keepsake book, we have included the most popular items as suggested by the thousands of members of Your Whole Baby: A Community for Learning.
 Our packing list, with clickable checkmarks and a spot to add any additional items, will allow you to cross off one more item from your baby to-do list!